-Alum Andrew Hulva ’15 on Music and Audio Engineering
+Alum Andrew Hulva ’15 on Music, Audio Engineering, and Working in Silicon Valley

 Growing up, Andrew Hulva had two passions.
 The first was sound.
 That included music, but also, as he says, “all things that made noise—pleasant or not, loud or quiet, fast or slow.”
 The second was engineering.
 As he says, “I also love math and science, but my family didn’t have advice on how to combine the two.
 I left high school thinking it was either music or engineering.”